Activision Blizzard beats expectations as Q4 revenue grows 21% to $2.41 billion

 On mobile, the first stage of regional testing for Diablo Immortal in December and January was met with very positive feedback and strong engagement metrics, the company said.
 Further rounds of testing are planned for later this year.

 The Blizzard team will hold its BlizzConline community event on February 19 and February 20, where it will share more about the plans for its games.
+The 2021 Overwatch League season starts in April.

 King’s results